TeresaWehmeier/kickstarter_analysis/README.md

 # An Analysis of Kickstarter Campaigns
 ## Overview of Project

-An analysis of crowd sourcing outcomes conducted over a period of two days utilizes data provided by Kickstarter.
+An analysis of crowd sourcing goal outcomes conducted over a period of two days utilizes data provided by Kickstarter.
 The data includes over 4,000 crowd sourcing campaigns broken down into 9 different categories and over 40 sub-categories.
-This project focuses on the “theater” category, which represents 38% of the entire data set and is the most popular project category at nearly double the next closest “music” category.
+This project focuses on the “theater” category, which represents 38% of the entire data set and is the most popular project category at nearly double the next closest category.
 Initial discoveries include:

 * Of the nearly 1400 theater campaigns, over 900 occurred in the US.
 * Great Britain is a distant second behind the US in theater crowd sourcing campaigns at just under 360.